 We also attend Lights On Afterschool annually at a local park in Gwinnett, which is hosted by Gwinnett County Parks and Recreation, Live Healthy Gwinnett and several community partners.
 This gives us a unique opportunity to show our support for afterschool programs while also engaging with the community in a fun setting.

-As a part of our commitment to building youth voice in the county, we have supported the GCPR Youth Action Team, H.O.O.K.E.D.
-(Helping Others Organize Kreative Everyday Differences), for over 15 years.
+As a part of our commitment to building youth voice in the county, we have supported a GCPR Youth Action Team for over two decades.
 We have provided resources and assistance in order for them to conduct countless activities and projects around Gwinnett to prevent underage drinking and other substance abuse as well as other service type projects to keep the community healthy and safe.

 We also provide many different types of training for the GCPR day camp staff and others as needed, and they have allowed us to host various trainings at their many parks around the county.

-In regards to our substance abuse prevention programing, we have worked with GCPR on various strategies under our Alcohol and Substance Abuse Prevention Project that aims to reduce access to underage drinking and binge drinking among 19-20 year olds in Gwinnett County.
-The collaborative initiatives have included exhibiting at park events and distributing prevention materials and sharing our PSAs about underage drinking prevention and prescription drug disposal in Gwinnett L.I.F.E. and in GCPR’s summer camp newsletters.
-We have also collaborated with them to display our Inspired to Make Healthy Choices monthly newsletter in all the parks.
+We have worked with GCPR on various strategies through various substance abuse prevention initiatives such as those that aim to reduce access to underage drinking and binge drinking among 9-20 year olds in Gwinnett County.
+The collaborative initiatives have included exhibiting and distributing prevention materials at park events, sharing our PSAs about various prevention topics in Gwinnett publications and more.
+We have also collaborated with them to display our Inspired to Make Healthy Choices monthly newsletter and prevention-focused banners throughout the parks.

-In addition, we are so grateful for the ongoing support of GCPR and the involvement of their staff in our initiatives and programs.
+We are so grateful for the ongoing support of GCPR and the involvement of their staff in our initiatives and programs!

 Sharing goals of creating a safer, healthier community with our partners has allowed us to expand our reach while supporting each other’s projects.
 The partnership we share with Gwinnett County Parks and Recreation is valuable, and we are beyond grateful for the support and commitment of the staff who are always looking for ways to expand our reach and capacity.